 But, before I give you more general tips about hiking on the Costa Blanca, let me start with what I think is one of the most fun, short hikes around here.

-Also Read: What is the Best Time to Visit Spain? and What to Bring on a Hike
+Also Read: What’s the Best Time to Visit Spain and What to Bring on a Hike

-The Hike Down to Cala los Tiestos on Benitachell’s Cumbre del Sol
+The Hike to Cala los Tiestos on Benitachell’s Cumbre del Sol

 Although not necessarily the easiest one, the hike down to the beautiful cove called Cala los Tiestos is a Costa Blanca hike I have done many times and still enjoy going back to.

-When I first did this hike the trail was not listed on any of the hiking websites I know but my friend found out that there should be a way to get down to this tiny cove next to the Cumbre del Sol beach in Benitachell, just North East of Moraira.
+When I first did this hike, many years ago, the trail was not listed on any of the hiking websites but my friend discovered that there’s a trail down to this tiny cove next to popular Cala del Moraig Beach in Benitachell.

-Steps without any sign or other way of indicating we were going in the right direction lead us down the mountain (there is a sign there these days though).
+Steps without any sign or other way of indicating we were going in the right direction led us down the mountain (there is a sign there these days though).

 The steps soon ended and after a walk down a rocky path of barely half an hour we reached a rope… The first of three ropes, we would soon learn.